 High Trails leases camp sites in the San Bernardino National Forest.
 Though rustic, the sites offer fully modern facilities like hot water, private showers, and heated cabins.
-On the sites themselves we have an archery range, an archeological dig site, a challenge/adventure course, an orienteering course, and a climbing wall.
+On the sites themselves we have an archery range, a climbing wall, a challenge/adventure course, and a orienteering course.